-On 4 Fridays we will compete in local regattas with other youth sailing programs in the Cape Ann area this may impact the boats available for free sail.
+On some Fridays we will compete in local regattas with other youth sailing programs in the Cape Ann area this may impact the boats available for free sail.
 Sailors planning to attend the Friday Free Sail should sign up with the staff on the day before or that morning.

 Competition Day will be held on the Friday following the last class in August.
 At this event, sailors are welcome back to compete in various activities.
 Awards are given for:

 Robert W. McKinley – Outstanding Young Sailor

 Set-up & Rig – Quickest Bowline Knot